kuriishu27/FP-CaseStudy-Swift/README.md

 - Way 12.
 Monadic control flow, in which we make decisions in the turtle workflow based on results from earlier commands.
 - TODO Way 13.

-These are the functional programming techniquest applied in this project:
+These are the Functional Programming techniques applied in this project:

 ## Pure, stateless functions.
 As seen in all of the FP-oriented examples.
 All these are very easy to test and mock.